Equal Opportunity Statement

 Equal Opportunity Is The Law

-If you believe you have been subject to discrimination by any WIOA or TAA funded program, you may file a complaint within 180 days from the date of the alleged discrimination violation, with either:
+If you think you have been subjected to discrimination under a WIOA Title I-financially assisted program or activity, you may file a complaint within 180 days from the date of the alleged violation with either:

 Ms. Michaela Loisel, EEO Officer